Dina Wein Reis: Personal life

 Wein Reis' criminal activities supported extensive aspects of her personal life.
-While perpetrating her multi-million fraud, Wein Reis used some of the criminal proceeds to finance stage and television productions, fund philanthropic deeds, and purchase millions of dollars worth of art for her home.
+While perpetrating her multi-million dollar fraud, Wein Reis used some of the criminal proceeds to finance stage and television productions, fund philanthropic deeds, and purchase millions of dollars' worth of art for her home.
 She hosted fund raising parties for such institutions as the Whitney Museum of American Art.
 In 2008, before pleading guilty to her criminal activities, while her lawyers were working to get her released on bond (set at $10 million), they submitted many letters of support, including one from Barbara Haskell, curator of the Whitney Museum.